 University of the Arts, London

 University of Aberystwyth

 Arts Council Collection, London

 Duffin's work has been praised and collected by many private buyers including Sam Mendes (Director), Polly Toynbee (Journalist), Hunter Davies (Writer and journalist), Libby Purves (Broadcaster and writer) and many other discerning collectors.
 He has appeared on BBC National News and BBC Radio 4 discussing his work and has had 3 books published on his paintings.

 His work is in the tradition of LS Lowry in Britain and Edward Hopper in America and like these artists he creates unique views of contemporary urban life - a combination of his ability as a draughtsman, his imagination and his personal use of perspective and colour.
-He makes drawings and watercolours in front of his chosen subject and takes these sketches back to his London studio where he creates from them his own imaginative interpretation of the site, recreating the place anew via his own imagination.
+He makes drawings and watercolours in front of his chosen subject and takes these sketches back to his London studio where he recreates the place anew via his own imagination.
 His work is redolent with influences from cinema, graphic novels and the history of figurative painting, but from this comes a vision that is his alone.

 John Duffin's work is in the tradition of LS Lowry in Britain and Edward Hopper in America."

 If you would like to enquire about this artist or about buying their work you can call us: +44 (0) 20 7435 6660

 use the form or email us at: email@example.com